-These five topics are given in six lectures to the part 1A 50 percent candidates in the Easter Term.
+These six lectures are to the part 1A 50 percent candidates in the Easter Term.
 This course concentrates on system-level design issues, but nonetheless, a good knowledge of the digital electronics course is required as background material.

-Together with the reading below, the best preparation for this course is to look around at electronic equipment, from cell-phones, to toys, disco lights, to lifts to teletext televisions: ask yourself what components these items are made from, how many are sold and how were they designed ?
+Together with the reading below, the best preparation for this course is to look around at electronic equipment, from cell-phones, to toys, disco lights, to lifts to teletext televisions: ask yourself about their structure: what components these items are made from, how were they designed, what is done in hardware and what in software ?